Breadcrumb

 (Updated: 3/2/2023)

-If we have a school-based site in scope that did not receive school-based (H2E) funding, can we include those patients in our school-based patient count in the UDS?
+If I have a school-based site in scope that did not receive school-based (H2E) funding, can I include those patients in my school-based patient count in the UDS?

 Yes.
 You should report patients served at all in-scope school-based service sites in UDS Table 4, line 24, regardless of whether they received H2E funding.